dojo/docs/dojo/index.rst

   * :ref:`dojo.getContentBox <dojo/getContentBox>`

     Get an object that encodes the width, height, left and top positions of the node's content box, irrespective of the current box model.

   * :ref:`dojo.setContentSize <dojo/setContentSize>`

     Sets the size of the node's contents, irrespective of margins, padding, or borders.

-* Property (dojo/dom-prop)
+* Property (:ref:`dojo/dom-prop <dojo/dom-prop>`)

+  This module defines the core dojo DOM properties API.
+The convention for the return variable for this module is ``domProp``.

   * :ref:`dojo.prop <dojo/prop>`